Security as a Service insight

 I’d say that vendors are certainly finding that their products are slightly stickier with the end-user base.
 In many cases, the vendor is selling directly to the user-base as well as through the channel.

 Lower-end resellers are able to sell services to a customer-base without the higher-level skills traditionally required, i.e. server, networking, and general infrastructure.
 They then take first line support and back-off anything else to the vendor.

-How easy will it be for traditional box and shrink-wrap type partners to sell Security as a Service?
+How easy will it be for the traditional box and shrink-wrap type partners to sell Security as a Service?

 IT services are not a commodity.
 You can package them up as much as you like into a product but the underlying complexities will often remain.
 You get value in IT through proper analysis, intelligent integration and a genuine understanding of business.
-I’m forever dismayed by organisations turning up at my door trying to get a service they were contracted with another provider by to work – and it never will.
+I’m forever dismayed by organisations turning up at my door trying to get a service they were contracted with another provider to work – and it never will.
 IT is getting more complex, not simpler.

 5 common mistakes mid-sized law firms make when choosing a practice management system